The latest race content, interviews, features, reviews and expert buying guides, direct to your inbox!

 Understanding power-to-weight ratio/watts per kilogram

-- Increase your power output while keeping your weight constant
+1. Increasing power output while keeping weight constant

-- Keep your power output constant while decreasing your weight
+2. Keeping power output constant while decreasing weight

-- Increase your power output while also decreasing your weight.
+3. Increasing power output while also decreasing weight

-It also follows that if your power output increases but your weight increases too, your power-to-weight ratio might not improve at all.
-The same is true of cyclists who lose weight but suffer a drop-off in maximum power — something we’ll return to.
-Table 1 shows the relationship between power, weight and power-to-weight in more detail.
-Looking at Table 1, notice how power-to-weight ratios rise as power output rises and bodyweight falls - i.e. higher and further to the right in this table.
-Notice too how any given power-to-weight ratio (we’ve highlighted 3W/kg) can be achieved at much lower absolute power outputs when the rider’s mass is low.
+The table below shows the relationship between power, weight and w/kg.
+Looking at this tabel, notice how the w/kg number rises as power output rises and bodyweight falls - i.e. higher and further to the right in this table.
+Notice, too, how any given power-to-weight ratio (we’ve highlighted 3W/kg) can be achieved at much lower absolute power outputs when the rider’s mass is low.
 For example, a 50kg rider churning out just 150 watts has the same power-to-weight ratio as a 90kg rider churning out 270.

 Now suppose this 90kg rider wants an improved power-to-weight ratio.
-If he or she sheds 10kg (down to 80kg), power-to-weight ratio jumps from 3.0 to 3.4W/kg - that’s a bigger improvement than staying at the same weight and working on aerobic fitness to increase power output to 300W.
+If he or she sheds 10kg (down to 80kg), P/WR jumps from 3.0 to 3.4W/kg - that’s a bigger (and in most cases more attainable) improvement than staying at the same weight and developing their aerobic fitness to add another 30 watts and hit 300w.
 This underlines why shedding excess body mass (fat) is so effective at boosting performance - even if your aerobic fitness remains the same.

-What constitutes a ‘good’ power-to-weight ratio?
+What would be a ‘good’ W/Kg?
 Well, this depends on the time period and the level at which you’re riding.
-Dr Andrew Coggan, an internationally acclaimed exercise physiologist, has compiled some typical power-to-weight ratios, which are shown in the Table below.
+Dr Andrew Coggan, an internationally acclaimed exercise physiologist, has compiled some typical power-to-weight ratios, which are shown in the table below: